FatimaBuhari/Decentralized-Legal-Document-Notarization-Platform/README.md

 - `upload-document`: Upload a document hash for notarization
 - `verify-document`: Verify a document's notarization status
 - `transfer-document-ownership`: Transfer ownership of an attested document to a new principal
+- `renew-document-expiry`: Extend the expiry period of an attested document

 #### For Notaries
 - `register-notary`: Register as a legal professional